How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 Assertive children who can tune into their own emotions and those of others’ can develop a greater awareness in the value of empathy.

-Empathy allows them to offer validation to the feelings of others while expressing their own in a healthy manner.
-It can take lots of practice, but it’s incredibly useful in all social contexts.
+Empathy allows them to acknowledge other people’s feelings while expressing their own in a healthy way.
+It takes lots of practice, but it’s incredibly useful in all social situations.

-You could help your child by reading books or watching television programmes together, ones that showcase characters different emotions.
-Talk about what you see & hear, helping your child to understand how beneficial positive interactions are.
+You can help your child by reading books or watching TV shows together that feature characters experiencing different emotions.
+Talk about what you see and hear, helping your child understand how helpful positive interactions are.

-Additionally, discuss how they can avoid aggressive responses and those that are in a passive-aggressive manner.
+Additionally, discuss how they can avoid aggressive responses and passive-aggressive behaviour.

 6. Sets Boundaries